morshedalamdev/morshedalamdev/README.md

 I'm committed to staying current with the latest web development trends and best practices, ensuring every project I deliver meets modern standards and exceeds expectations.

-The problem-solving mindset I've cultivated through competitive programming translates directly into my development work: I approach challenges methodically, write clean and efficient code, and always seek the optimal solution.
+I'm also an AI-enabled developer: I use AI tools in my daily workflow to speed up development and improve quality—supporting brainstorming, debugging, refactoring, test generation, and documentation—while always validating correctness before shipping.

 I pride myself on bringing:
 - A positive, collaborative attitude